 Once you evaluate your current financial situation and determine your risk profile, you can finally start setting your financial goals.
 You need to make sure these goals are realistic and honest.
 These goals can be broken into -

 The penultimate step to your financial plan is to implement it.
-It is one thing to conjure up financial planning process steps.
-Following through with this plan is where a lot of people tend to fail.
+It is one thing to conjure up financial planning process steps, but following through with this plan is where a lot of people tend to fail.
 Being diligent and disciplined with your money is crucial for financial freedom in the long term.

 There is still one last step to follow once you’ve put your plan into action.
 It is important to recognise that the socio-economic environment changes as time goes on.
 What may have been a sound investment yesterday may become null tomorrow.
 Your standard of living might change as you age.
 Factors like these make it important to revisit your financial plan and review it periodically.
 If you feel the need to revise a previous strategy, go ahead and make the necessary changes.